ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 #### Workflow
 You can create a workflow and publishing a single message starts the workflow.
 The workflow can be a chain or a tree of messages and message handlers

-A simple backup workflow example:
+A simple cloud file backup workflow example:
 1. Message: `StartFileBackupWorkflowMessage`.
-The message is just an entry point of the workflow.
+The message is just the entry point of the workflow.
 The handler just publishes a `CheckForNewFilesToBackupMessage`.
 2. Message: `CheckForNewFilesToBackupMessage`.
 The handler checks for files modified or created since last check and publishes a `SendBackupFileToCloudStorageMessage` for each of the files.
 3. Message: `SendBackupFileToCloudStorageMessage`.
 The handler sends the file to your favourite cloud storage and posts a `TweetAboutTheBackupMessage`.
 4. Message: `TweetAboutTheBackupMessage`.
 The handler tweets about backing up your file.